inokappa/packer-post-processor-aws-update-launchtemplate-version/README.md

 ## Usage

-The following example is a template to create New Launch template version.(Source template: `latest`)
+The following example is a template to create New Launch template version.

 ```json
 {